Miami State High School

-Miami State High School is a school in Miami, Queensland established as South Coast District State High School in 1963.
+Miami State High School is a secondary school in the suburb of Miami in the City of Gold Coast, Queensland, Australia).
+It is currently the Gold Coast's second oldest state school, second in age only to Southport State High School (established 1955).

-History
+The traditional custodians of the land on which Miami State High School rests are the Yugambeh language group of the Bundjalung nation.

 Originally named South Coast District State High School, Miami High was officially opened in April 1963.
 It soon became known as Miami High and, after a number of years, the more compact name was officially adopted.
 It was built to meet the needs of the rapidly expanding population on the Gold Coast.
 At the time, the only public high schools were Southport High School and Tweed River High School, about 35 km apart, with the site of Miami High about midway between the two on the Gold Coast Highway at the very northern end of Miami.

+Infrastructure

+Initial Construction

 The chosen site presented a number of construction challenges because the southern half was a swamp and the northern half was on the steep slope of Nobby's Headland, an upthrust of schist about 50 m high at its highest point.
 The challenges were met by the simple expedient of blasting the slope and dumping the rubble in the swamp, but with a consequent complete loss of topsoil that created enduring problems for many years.

-Construction always stayed behind the needs of the students throughout the sixties.
-This was for three reasons: (a) it was an entirely new school competing with established schools for resources in a state that had allowed chronic neglect of its education infrastructure and which was in far worse condition than the larger states of Victoria (Australia) and New South Wales, (b) Miami High's construction coincided precisely with the transition of the Baby Boom Generation from primary school to high school, and (c) in 1964, Queensland's primary schools ceased to teach the eighth year, which was transferred to the high schools, so that the entry year to high school became year 8.
+It construction in the sixties always stayed behind the needs of the students for three reasons: